- Toronto CN Tower

 It is now a short walk to the Falls.
 The power of the falls is amazing, but what many people don’t know is that during the winter and at night time a lot of the water going over the Falls is diverted to make electricity.
 In fact 50% of the water is used during these times.
 At some point during your walk you will get wet from the spray misting up from the power of the Falls.
 However it’s a short distance and you will be back in drier air.
 Hopefully it is nice and sunny out, and you can dry off quickly.

 There are a couple of touristy things to do that require money.
 One is located at the Falls, and our personal opinion….and its just our opinion…is its is not worth going behind the Falls.
 Each time we have done it, once in winter and once in the summer, that its not worth the time or money.
-However we do recommend walking along the river for about 10 or 15 minutes and taking the Maid of the Hornblower tour.
-(Updated: October 2014- The Maid of the Mist was replaced this year with a new concession called HORNBLOWER.
-By all accounts our guests who have been on it this past summer loved it.
-Apparently the boat is more powerful so is able to go further into the Falls…).
-This is well worth the cost as you get up close and personal to the power of the Falls.
+However we do recommend walking along the river for about 10 or 15 minutes and taking the Hornblower tour.
+(Updated: October 2014- replacement to The Maid of the Mist) This is well worth the cost as you get up close and personal to the power of the Falls.
 Warning … even though they provide plastic souvenir rain coats you will get wet…take spare socks if you wear them… sandles without socks preferably…also a plastic clear bag for your camera.
-The one thing we hear from guests as a reason to not go on the maid of the mist are the line ups / queues… However we have been on it, over the years, with visiting family members many times and can say that they have the system down pat, and the wait is never more than one boat load….15 minutes at max.
+The one thing we hear from guests as a reason to not go on this tour are the line ups / queues… However we have been on it, over the years, with visiting family members many times and can say that they have the system down pat, and the wait is never more than one boat load….15 minutes at max.
+You can also pre order online your tickets which will save lining up to purchase.

 Clifton Hill and area is a good place to eat supper with many family type restaurants.
 As it gets dark the area becomes lit up.